wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-transition-to-microsoft-information-protection/includes/transition-from-azure.md

 ![Azure Information Protection unified labeling properties page after unified labeling has been activated](../media/azure-information-protection-unified-labeling-properties.png)

-Once labels are migrated you will see the same labels in Azure information Protection and the Microsoft 365 compliance center.
+Once labels are migrated, you will see the same labels in Azure information Protection and the Microsoft 365 compliance center.

 The image below shows the labels in Azure Information Protection.